CivicActions/ssp-toolkit/docs/controls/PS.md

 ##### CivicActions

 Information system access is terminated immediately upon the voluntary or involuntary departure of an employee.
 In the case of involuntary departure, in addition to immediate termination of system access, at no point is a departing employee allowed access to any part of the CivicActions infrastructure.
-In the case of voluntary departure, employees are permitted access to the information system for the duration of their off boarding period.
-The departing employee’s manager is responsible for informing the Information Technology department when the employee off boarding period concludes.
-At this time system and facility access is terminated.
+In the case of voluntary departure, employees are permitted access to the information system for the duration of their offboarding period.
+The departing employee’s manager is responsible for informing the Information Technology department when the employee offboarding period concludes.
+At this time system and facility, access is terminated.

 #### b